Supported extensions for Microsoft Dynamics CRM

 Use of the web services is fully supported.
-This includes: DiscoveryService, OrganizationService, Organization Data Service, SOAP endpoint for web resources, and the DeploymentService.
+This includes: DiscoveryService, OrganizationService, Organization Data Service, the OData endpoint, the modern app SOAP endpoint, and the DeploymentService.
 We strive to keep the APIs backward compatible but reserve the right to change APIs for additional features.
 Entity attributes may also change in future versions.
-For more information, see Write Applications and Server Extensions and Deployment Web Service in Microsoft Dynamics CRM.
+For more information, see Write applications and server extensions and Administer the deployment using the deployment web service.

 Modification of an unmanaged solution file is supported as described in the Microsoft Dynamics CRM SDK.
 Certain customization tasks are performed using these steps:

 Export a solution component as an unmanaged solution.

 Changes to the Customizations.xml file must conform to the CustomizationsSolution.xsd schema.
 For more information, see Schemas used in Microsoft Dynamics CRM.